lilab-bioinfo/MAAS/README.md

 <p align="center">

 ### Installation
 Before installation, please make sure gcc > v5 in your system.
-In our test, installation is successful with gcc = 11.4.0.
+In our system, installation works well with gcc = 11.4.0.
 Use command below to check the version of gcc.
 If not meet the requirement, you can ask the system administrator to update the gcc.
 ```
 gcc -v